 [4].
-Final project (40%).
+Final project (25%).

 Students will be asked to replicate an empirical paper selected from previous issues of an academic journal.
-Group work is encouraged (max five students).
+Group work is encouraged.
 Alternatively, based on your own circumstances and subject to my approval, you can write your own paper.
 Late submission will not be acceptable.